Bundle Adjustment in the Eager Mode: Introduction

 \section{Introduction}

 \IEEEPARstart{B}{undle} adjustment (BA) is a fundamental technique in 3D vision, playing a crucial role in various applications such as virtual reality \cite{jiang2024vr-gs}, photogrammetry \cite{he2024dfsfm}, and simultaneous localization and mapping (SLAM) \cite{xu2025airslam}.
-The primary goal of BA is to refine sensors' and environmental parameters, e.g., camera poses and 3D landmarks, so that the parameters are best fitted with observations, e.g., image pixel matching \cite{zhan2024imatching}.
+The primary goal of BA is to refine sensor and environmental parameters, e.g., camera poses and 3D landmarks, so that the parameters are best fitted with observations, e.g., image pixel matching \cite{zhan2024imatching}.

 To enhance localization accuracy and preserve semantic information, integrating BA with data-driven methods has become a growing trend \cite{teed2021droid,wang2025imperative, xu2025airslam, zhan2024imatching, fu2024islam, wang2025vggt}.
-Achieving this often requires implementing BA within deep learning frameworks, such as PyTorch \cite{pt2}, which operates in the \textit{\textbf{eager mode}}\footnote[2]{\textit{Eager mode} in deep learning frameworks such as PyTorch immediately executes the tensor operation when a line of code is called and dynamically construct a computational graph for automatic differentiation.
+Achieving this often requires implementing BA within deep learning frameworks, such as PyTorch \cite{pt2}, which operates in the \textit{\textbf{eager mode}}\footnote[2]{\textit{Eager mode} in deep learning frameworks such as PyTorch immediately executes the tensor operation when a line of code is called and dynamically constructs a computational graph for automatic differentiation.
 This mirrors the native Python syntax and provides an intuitive and interactive development experience for researchers, simplifying debugging and prototyping \cite{torch}.}.
-Remarkably, the \textit{eager mode} execution has led to the success of PyTorch due to its various advantages such as ease of use and debugging, as well as the flexibility of Python syntax without sacrificing much of performance \cite{torch}.
+Remarkably, the \textit{eager mode} execution has led to the success of PyTorch due to its various advantages such as ease of use and debugging, as well as the flexibility of Python syntax without sacrificing much performance \cite{torch}.
 In contrast, non-eager mode libraries \cite{tensorflow} require users to define a \textit{static} dataflow graph ahead of execution to support differentiation.
 As a result, researchers have shown an overwhelming preference for eager mode programming \cite{he2019mlframeworks}.
-Despite these strengths, there are still no BA libraries that can function in the \textit{eager mode} to match the flexibility and adaptability of deep learning frameworks like PyTorch, leading to several drawbacks.
+Despite these strengths, no existing BA library operates natively in \textit{eager mode} while matching the flexibility and adaptability of deep learning frameworks such as PyTorch, which leads to several drawbacks.

 \IEEEpubidadjcol